Plethora777/mcpe_viz/README.md

 * Create an image of the grass color in your world (it's pretty interesting!)

+* Create an image of block light in your world (like an image from space at night)

 * Create movies of all layers from bedrock to build limit (*ffmpeg* required)

 * Dump a *huge* amount of info about your world including: